ndcn/omicser/README.md

 ## Introduction

-The goal of this package is to allow exploration of -omics data using an interactive “playground” (e.g., Shiny application), accessible through an interactive web browser.
-In addition to the browser package, this project includes documentation about usage, example scripts, and an expository quickstart tutorial to demonstrate how it is to be used.
+The goal of this package is to allow exploration of -omics data using an interactive Shiny app based “playground”, which is accessable through an web browser.
+In addition to the browser package, this project includes documentation about usage, and a series of example scripts (`examples/`) which serve as a tutorial to demonstrate how it is to be used.
 The browser package itself contains the code to create/run the browser, as well as a small collection of helper functions to aid in curating and configuring datasets for browsing.